Bayesian kernel machine regression-causal mediation analysis: Materials and Methods

 \subsection{Causal mediation analysis}

 In order to define causal contrasts in a mediation context, we first define our notation.
-Let $Y_{am}$ denote the counterfactual outcome $Y$ if the exposure level $Z$ was set to $z$ and mediator level $M$ was set to $m$.
-Let $M_z$ be the counterfactual mediator level $M$ that would have been observed if the exposure $Z$ was set to $z$.
-Accordingly, $Y_{zM_{z^*}}$ represents the counterfactual outcome $Y$ if the exposure level $Z$ was set to $z$ and the mediator $M$ was set to the level it would have taken if the exposure level $Z$ was set to $z^*$.
+Let $Y_{am}$ denote the counterfactual outcome $Y$ if the exposure $A$ was set to level $a$ and mediator $M$ was set to level $m$.
+Let $M_a$ be the counterfactual mediator $M$ that would have been observed if the exposure $A$ was set to level $a$.
+Accordingly, $Y_{aM_{a^*}}$ represents the counterfactual outcome $Y$ if the exposure $A$ was set to level $a$ and the mediator $M$ was set to the level it would have taken if the exposure $A$ was set to level $a^*$.

-The mediated effects of interest, the natural direct effect (NDE), the natural indirect effect (NIE), and the controlled direct effects (CDEs), are formally defined as:
+The mediated effects of interest, the total effect (TE), the natural direct effect (NDE), the natural indirect effect (NIE), and the controlled direct effects (CDEs), are formally defined as:

-The NDE captures the average difference in the counterfactual outcomes for a change in exposure level $z^*$ to $z$, while fixing the mediator to the level it would have taken if the exposure was set to $z^*$.
-The NIE measures the average difference in counterfactual outcomes when fixing the exposure to level $z$, while the mediator varies from the level it would have taken if the exposure was set to $z$ compared to $z^*$.
-The CDE quantifies the average difference in the counterfactual outcomes for a change in exposure level from $z^*$ to $z$, while intervening to fix the mediator to a specified level, $m$.
+The NDE captures the average difference in the counterfactual outcomes for a change in exposure level $a^*$ to $a$, while fixing the mediator to the level it would have taken if the exposure was set to $a^*$.
+The NIE measures the average difference in counterfactual outcomes when fixing the exposure to level $a$, while the mediator varies from the level it would have taken if the exposure was set to $a$ compared to $a^*$.
+The CDE quantifies the average difference in the counterfactual outcomes for a change in exposure level from $a^*$ to $a$, while intervening to fix the mediator to a specified level, $m$.